boostorg/redis/doc/on-the-costs-of-async-abstractions.md

 (a.k.a.
 Senders and Receivers), which is likely to become the basis of networking in upcoming C++ standards.

-Although the analysis presented here uses the Redis communication protocol for illustration I expect it to be useful in general since [RESP3](https://github.com/antirez/RESP3/blob/master/spec.md) shares many similarities with other widely used protocols such as HTTP.
+Although the analysis presented in this article uses the Redis communication protocol for illustration I expect it to be useful in general since [RESP3](https://github.com/antirez/RESP3/blob/master/spec.md) shares many similarities with other widely used protocols such as HTTP.